 1. AquaClear Power Filter

-This is a hang on back filter known for its flexibility.
-It comes with an original design which allows users to place a large number of media items in the filter chambers.
+This is a hang-on back filter known for its flexibility.
+It comes with an original design that allows users to place a large number of media items in the filter chambers.
 In this way, users can get efficient filtration.
 The big filter chamber is here to provide users an opportunity to use any filter media they want.
 The pump that this filter system has is very efficient.
 It can process up to 500 gallons of aquarium water per hour and it’s perfect for aquariums with a capacity between 60 and 110 gallons.
+Here you can find the AquaClear Power Filter!

 - Excellent flow rate